LordGolias/antistasi/README.md

 Essentially, our code detects every unit from that faction, and populates the correct lists with the equipment (weapons, items, vests, etc.) that the units use.
-This way, you only need to focus on adding vehicles, groups and units; the rest is automatic.
+This way, you only need to focus on adding vehicles, groups and units; the remaining is automatic.

-In the vanilla version, everything related to AAF is only defined in `templates/AAF.sqf`.
+Everything related to the faction AAF is defined only in `templates/AAF.sqf`.

 # Replacing Worlds